 Sleep is so important that the Institute of Functional Medicine’s help an annual conference dedicated to it.
 I attended in order to help provide you with the most up to date information on sleep to help your hormones.
 The conferenece reinforced some basic, but crucial information when it comes to hormone balance and, ultimately, our overall health.

 You see, there’s this thing we all need to help ensure blood sugar regulation, mood stabilization, and hormone health.
 And an estimated 50-70 million Americans don’t get enough of it.

 Can Too Little Sleep Cause a Hormone Imbalance?

 If I could go back and tell my teenage self to sleep more, believe me, I would.
 How many of us have skipped sleep thinking we it was frivolous or we knew better than our body.
 Right, because we are so much more “smarter” than those basic physiological needs.
 Yeah, I know, I’ve been there too.

-Most of us are guilty of it.
+Most of us are guilty of ditching out on much needed sleep.
 Work, stress, and bad sleep hygiene lead to late nights and early mornings with not a lot of rest in between.

 Sleep disorders inhibit daily function and have detrimental effects on health and longevity, including increased risk of hypertension, diabetes, obesity, depression, and heart disease.
 If you’re chronically fatigued and have trouble getting to or staying asleep, you may want to talk to your doctor about possible sleep dysfunction.